Luke Winslow-King

-Luke Winslow-King Balzuweit (born March 12, 1983) is an American guitarist, multi-instrumentalist, singer, composer, and lyricist based out of [Calatayud, Aragón], Spain, who plays vintage blues and jazz music and is known for his slide guitar work.
-He is a music traditionalist, playing a mixture of "people's music" and improvisational jazz based in collective improvisation, with influences from New Orleans, where he was based for 15 years, that includes jazz, Delta blues, ragtime, pre-war American folk, with influences from diverse sources like Béla Bartók and Antonín Dvořák's String Quartet No. 12 (American String Quartet) and Woody Guthrie.
+Luke Winslow-King Balzuweit (born March 12, 1983) is an American guitarist, multi-instrumentalist, singer, composer, and lyricist based out of Calatayud, Aragon, Spain.
+Winslow-King plays vintage blues and jazz music and is known for his slide guitar work.
+He is a music traditionalist, playing a mixture of "people's music" and improvisational jazz based in collective improvisation.
+He has been influenced by the music of New Orleans, where he was based for 15 years.
+These influences include jazz, Delta blues, ragtime, pre-war American folk, Béla Bartók and Antonín Dvořák's String Quartet No. 12 (American String Quartet), and Woody Guthrie.

 Early life and education

 Winslow-King was born in Cadillac, Michigan.
 His mother, Kathy Balzuweit (née King), is a painter and farmer and founded the soup kitchen called the Shepherd's Table in Cadillac.
 His father, Kurt Balzuweit was a musician and worked at a hospital.
 Winslow-King grew up in the Baptist church.
-On his maternal side, Winslow-King's family come from the Winslow descendants of the Mayflower.
+On his maternal side, Winslow-King's family comes from the Winslow descendants of the Mayflower.

 Winslow-King began playing guitar at a young age, and played the French horn in middle school.
 He often played in church.
 Starting at the age of 14, he performed with his band, Luke Winslow-King Blues Band, and did a weekly gig at McGuire's Resort in Cadillac.

-In 2001, Winslow-King graduated from Interlochen Center for the Arts with a major in jazz guitar and where he also studied bebop jazz.
+In 2001, Winslow-King graduated from Interlochen Center for the Arts with a major in jazz guitar, and where he also studied bebop jazz.

 In 2002, Winslow-King attended Western Michigan University in Kalamazoo, Michigan.
 In 2003, he began attending the University of New Orleans, where he was in the music theory and composition program.
-While there he also studied classical music.
+While there, he also studied classical music.
 In the summer of 2003, Winslow-King spent the summer in the Czech Republic after he won an ambassador scholarship to study Czech music at Charles University in Prague.